-Unknown.
-Destiny hasn't been introduced to other dogs since being in our program and it went ok.
+Destiny was briefly introduced to another dog since in our program and it went ok.
 She was a little uptight but didn't show aggression.
-We do believe however that as a breeding machine, her interactions with other dogs might have not been very positive.
-At the shelter she shows no interest in making doggy-friends and actually seems a little uptight about the dogs kenneled next to her when she first arrived, but has since gotten over it.
+We do believe however that as a breeding machine, her previous interactions with other dogs might have not always been very positive.
+So she is definitely guarded and shows no interest in making doggy-friends.
+She was actually a little upset about the dogs kenneled next to her when she first arrived, but has since gotten over it.

 It is possible that with a breed-savvy owner who knows how to proceed with slow and diligent introductions, Destiny could learn to live with an easy-going male that would let her be the queen.
 Destiny will not be placed in a home with other female dogs, and she is most likely not a candidate for dog parks and doggy-day care.
 We believe that the best situation for her would be as an only pet, but we will not rule out a home with a compatible male if a potential owner is receptive to our recommendations on how to properly introduce and manage the dogs.

 Destiny is naturally well-behaved, but doesn't seem to know many commands yet (if any).
 We're working on it.
 Volunteers haven't reported any issues with her.
 She's had no accidents inside the shelter or in her kennel.
 Destiny is easy to walk on leash, although she's only been on short walks without any stimulus or distractions.